Shady-web/little-Lemon/README.md

 # little Lemon
- A basic restaurant web app
+# A basic restaurant web app
+#after cloning on your local device, create a virtual environment, make migrations and then run the local server